-These Slow Cooker Refried Black Beans are great alone or for a side dish to your favorite Mexican meal.
+These Slow Cooker Refried Black Beans are great a fun change from pinto bean refried beans.

-- 1 pound black beans (soaked overnight before starting recipe, see below)
+- 1 lb. black beans soaked overnight before starting recipe, see below

 - 4 chicken bouillon cubes